Guide to Corporate & Individual Taxation – 35 hrs CPE

 a.
 Determining the major benefit of the qualified deferred plans and the calculation basis of benefits and contributions; and

 b.
-Recognizing the current and deferred advantages and the disadvantages of corporate plans noting fiduciary responsibilities and prohibited transactions.
+Recognizing the current and deferred advantages and the disadvantages of corporate plans stating fiduciary responsibilities and prohibited transactions.

 8. Identify the requirements of the basic forms of qualified pension plans permitting clients to compare and contrast such plans.